trenskow/config/README.md

 }, /* options = { defaults: { unknownKeys: 'allow' } } */);
 ````

-The above example will throw an error in the data cannot be validated.
-It will, though, because of *isvalid* works, convert the port to a `Number`.
+The above example will throw an error if the data cannot be validated.
+It will, though, because of the way *isvalid* works, convert the port to a `Number`.

-> See the *isvalid* documentation to see available options.
+> See the *isvalid* documentation for available options.

-> The comment in the example is there to show what options *config* uses as default.
+> The comment in the example is there to show what options *config* uses per default.

 ## Validate Once and Require